haiquangdinh/AIM2025_Denoise_Challenge/README.md

 This repository holds the baseline method for the ICCV-associated AIM 2025 RAW image denoising challenge.
 In this challenge, we seek algorithms that address the low-light RAW image denosing problem without reliance on real-world noisy-clean image pairs in a **camera-agnostic manner (i.e., a single network applicable to multiple cameras)**, such as noise-synthesis based methods.

+## IMPORTANT NOTES
+- For participants who focus on **designing new network architectures and utilizing our default noise synthesis pipeline**, our provided `save_for_stage1_submission.py` file can be used directly.
+For participants who also **come up with new noise synthesis pipelines**, the `datasets/real_eval_dataset.py` file may also need updates.
+- We expect the predicted image to be already scaled-up by the designated digital gains (dgain), cropped to the range of `(0, 1)`, and stored in the RGGB format in the shape of `(H, W, 4)`.
+- Due to the restrictions of CodaLab, we need to **center_crop each image's visible area** to `(512,512,4)` in the on phase.
+Please keep the related settings as it is to avoid any errors.

 ## Introduction of the baseline method
 The provided baseline trains a U-Net with synthesized noisy-clean image pairs.
 The data synthesis pipeline is based on the method proposed [here](https://arxiv.org/abs/2505.00045).
 Breifly, signal-dependent is synthesized as a Poisson noise using calibrated gains, and signal-independent noise is synthesized by directly sampling from camera-captured dark-shading-corrected dark frames.